o1-labs/proof-systems/arrabiata/README.md

 ### Motivation

-This library provides a basic implementation of the recursive zero-knowledge arguments described in the paper [Nova](https://eprint.iacr.org/2021/370), over the [pasta]() curves and using the IPA polynomial commitment.
+This library provides an implementation of the recursive zero-knowledge arguments described in the paper [Nova](https://eprint.iacr.org/2021/370), over the [pasta]() curves and using the IPA polynomial commitment.